NBISweden/development-guidelines/README.md

 To contribute to NBISweden repositories, or to create repositories there, you will need to set up a GitHub account for yourself and let the admins of NBISweden know.
-Current admins include *Jonas Hagberg* and *Johan Viklund*.
+For more information, check the NBIS Confluence.

 ## How we use Git

-When appropriate, we use the *Git-Flow branching model*.
+### Branching
+It is encouranged to follow a branching model.
+One good example of such a model is the *Git-Flow branching model*.
 This is a way of using Git branches as a help in the development cycle.

 With Git-Flow, branches are categorised into: